doc4d/docs/docs/ViewPro/method-list.md

   * When the column count in *rangeObj* is inferior to the number of *tableColumns*, the table displays a number of columns that match the range's column count.

-If you don't pass a *tableColumn* option, 4D View Pro will generate columns automatically, and the table's column titles are defined as follows:
+If you pass a *source* and you don't pass a *tableColumn* option, the command generates columns automatically, and the table's column titles are defined as follows:

 * If the data passed to the command is a collection of objects, the attribute names are used as column titles.
 For example: